DevSpaciX/commerce-project/readme.md

 5. python3 manage.py loaddata fixture_file.json
 6. python3 manage.py runserver

-If you want to create more data just run python manage.py createsuperuser and login by your username/password OR you can use fixture superuser : username : admin password : admin
+If you want to create more data just login by this superuser data : username : admin
+password: admin

   In .env.sample you have 3 variables :
 - STRIPE_SECRET_KEY ( need to stripe payment work fine ),